-How to Fix This Connection is Not Private Safari Error
+9 Ways to Fix Safari This Connection is Not Private

 Safari is one of the safest web browsers because it helps to encrypt websites and provides other security protocols to protect the data of its users.
 Since, several websites or spam links on the internet intend to steal user data, Safari should be your preferred web browser on Apple devices.
 It blocks unsecured sites and protects your data from being hacked.
 Safari protects you from the prying eyes of hackers and deceptive websites from inflicting harm or damage to your device.
 During this blocking, it may trigger the said error.